efriel94/ef_blog/_posts/Cryptography/2022-04-15-puf-metrics.md

 Spatial correlation may occur in SRAM based PUFs where a coupling occurs between the supply voltage line for the cross-coupled inverters in each SRAM cell where the cell draws current until it reaches its final state hence influencing the supply voltage and thus influencing the response of surrounding cells.<br><br>

-## Uniformity
+## Uniformity/Bias
 PUF responses should contain ideally the same number of 1’s and 0’s.
 Uniformity is used to estimate distribution of 1’s and 0’s.
-For true bit randomness, uniformity should as close to 0.5.
+For true bit randomness, uniformity will be close to 0.5 but a value 0.5 does not indicate true uniformity as their underlying biases may exist.
 A value of 1 means that all response bits are a logic 1. <br>

 The uniformity of a PUF response of a single device: